- 1What Is MEN1?

-MEN1 otherwise called multiple endocrine neoplasia type 1, is a rare inherited or genetic disorder that results in tumors in various endocrine glands and some parts of the stomach and small intestine.
-It is caused by mutations of the MEN1 tumor suppressor gene at the 11q13 locus and is characterized by the combination of tumors in the parathyroids, pancreas, and anterior pituitary.
-Tumor growth in these endocrine glands results in the release of excessive hormones, which results in various symptoms like bone pain, tiredness, and abdominal pain.
+MEN1, or multiple endocrine neoplasia type 1, is a rare inherited or genetic disorder that results in tumors in various endocrine glands and some parts of the stomach and small intestine.
+It is caused by mutations of the MEN1 tumor suppressor gene at the 11q13 locus and is characterized by the combination of parathyroids, pancreas, and anterior pituitary tumors.
+Tumor growth in these endocrine glands results in the release of excessive hormones, resulting in symptoms like bone pain, tiredness, and abdominal pain.
 It can increase the risk of fractures, stomach ulcers, and kidney stones.
-But, these tumors are usually benign or non-cancerous.
+However, these tumors are usually benign or non-cancerous.
 There is no cure for MEN1, but regular testing can help prompt treatment.

 People with multiple endocrine neoplasia type 1 can pass the causative gene mutation to their offspring as it is an inherited disorder.
 There is a 50 % chance of the child inheriting the disorder.
 Because of the non-aggressive nature of these tumors, most people do not develop any symptoms.
 But, if left untreated, MEN1 decreases life expectancy, with 50 % of patients dying by the age of 50 years.
 Wermer was first to describe the syndrome in 1954, which is why this syndrome is also called Wermer syndrome.